Speaking 'dog' is only part of what we look for in OpBarks staff

 • aggression • growling • biting • barking and/or lunging when on-leash at other dogs or people (reactivity) • general anxiety • separation anxiety • difficulties with crating or confinement • house training challenges • fearful behavior • barking • OCD • dogs having trouble adjusting to a new home or to new companion pets • safety around babies or toddlers

-We do one-on-one dog training lessons and behavior consults in our new facility in East Falls Philadelphia and at our Bucks County HQ, Sweet Spot Farm in Quakertown, PA.
+We do one-on-one dog training lessons and behavior consults in Old City Philadelphia, East Falls Philadelphia, and at our Bucks County HQ, Sweet Spot Farm in Quakertown, PA.

 See Our Contact Page for exact addresses